Slack and Salesforce consulting partners launch industry-specific solutions

 That’s why we’ve worked with Slack and Salesforce consulting partners to launch the first wave of Slack Partner Industry Solutions.

 Earlier this year, we announced the growth of Slack’s global consulting partner ecosystem.
-And as the market continues to adopt Slack, our partners have invested in building solutions to solve specific industry customer needs – enabling Slack to be more seamlessly integrated into their ways of working.
-Starting from today, there are even more solutions and services available to help Slack and Salesforce customers to make the most of their digital tools.
+And as the market continues to adopt Slack, our partners have invested in building solutions to solve specific industry customer needs—enabling Slack to be more seamlessly integrated into their ways of working.
+Starting today, there are even more solutions and services available to help Slack and Salesforce customers make the most of their digital tools.

 Industry-specific solutions to bring your digital HQ to life

-Looking for a more personalised solution that takes your industry’s unique attributes to heart?
+Looking for a more personalized solution that takes your industry’s unique attributes to heart?
 You’re in luck.
-Slack-certified consulting partners – including Accenture, Atrium, Capgemini, Deloitte, Globant, IBM, KPMG, NeuraFlash, PwC, Silverline and Slalom – have developed a range of solutions for industries such as financial services, manufacturing, communications, retail, media, technology and more.
+Slack-certified consulting partners—including Accenture, Atrium, Capgemini, Deloitte, Globant, IBM, KPMG, NeuraFlash, PwC, Silverline, and Slalom—have developed a range of solutions for industries such as financial services, manufacturing, communications, retail, media, technology and more.
 That’s good news for Slack customers who want a digital HQ that suits the specific needs of their businesses.

-Slack customers will benefit from best-in-class technologies from Slack and Salesforce’s Customer 360 coupled with helpful services from our partners –including advisory, strategy, organisational transformation and change management.
+Slack customers will benefit from best-in-class technologies from Slack and Salesforce’s Customer 360 coupled with helpful services from our partners—including advisory, strategy, organizational transformation and change management.
 The result?
-You’ll finally be able to break free from data silos that keep your organisation from collaborating productively in a work-from-anywhere world.
+You’ll finally be able to break free from data silos that keep your organization from collaborating productively in a work-from-anywhere world.

-“The world’s largest and most influential consultancies have recognised that every customer needs a digital HQ.”
+“The world’s largest and most influential consultancies have recognized that every customer needs a digital HQ.”

-You’ll also get strategic guidance from our partners to create a digital HQ that helps solve industry-specific challenges – like intelligent case swarming for lapsing insurance policies, anticipating customer churn for wealth management, streamlining the onboarding and management of manufacturing suppliers, transforming contact centres for retail and consumer goods companies, or boosting advertisement sales among communications and media businesses.
+You’ll also get strategic guidance from our partners to create a digital HQ that helps solve industry-specific challenges—like intelligent case swarming for lapsing insurance policies, anticipating customer churn for wealth management, streamlining the onboarding and management of manufacturing suppliers, transforming contact centers for retail and consumer goods companies, or boosting advertisement sales among communications and media businesses.

 Certified Slack consultants for every industry need